wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics and AI.md

 ## Requirements

-1. An Azure Account with the ability to create an Azure Synapse Workspace
+1. An Azure Account with the ability to create an Azure Synapse Workspace.

 ## Before the hands-on lab